 Registered nurses provide services to state primary and secondary schools and special schools within a region.
-They work with school staff to build their competence and confidence to safely manage procedures and interventions required by students with a verifed disability and/or specialised health needs.
+They work with school staff to build their competence and confidence to safely manage procedures and interventions required by students with health support needs.

-They provide assessment, health management planning, training and ongoing support and supervision for students with specialised health needs.
+They provide assessment, health management planning, training and ongoing support and supervision for students with health support needs.

 The State Schools Nursing Service (SSNS) is provided in every region and is available to all Queensland state schools.

 Health support needs include, but are not limited to: